Admission

 The proposed topics of doctoral dissertations in political science at the IIRPS VU:

-4. Changing nature of Lithuanian/Baltic states external interdependencies [trade, migration, cyberspace, information and others]: causes and impact on foreign policy (consulting scientist prof. dr. Ramūnas Vilpišauskas)
+1. Changing nature of Lithuanian external interdependencies [trade, migration, cyber space, information and others]: causes and impact on foreign policy (consulting scientist prof. dr. Ramūnas Vilpišauskas)

-5. Identity in the political regimes (consulting scientist assoc. prof. Nerija Putinaitė)
+3. Identities in the (post-)Soviet and democratic political regimes (consulting scientist assoc. prof. Nerija Putinaitė)

-6. Influence of structural transformations on labour market (consulting scientist assoc. prof. Žilvinas Martinaitis)
+4. Impact of robotics and AI on the labour market (consulting scientist assoc. prof. Žilvinas Martinaitis)

 Proposed problematics: digitalization and robotization, the establishment of platforms, the changes in work, lifestyle and consumption caused by the pandemic, changing directions and volumes of international trade that determines the shifting economic structure of states as well as the type of work in the “old” professions and sectors.